-An eCRF, developed by Edinburgh Clinical Trials Unit (ECTU) will capture all data required to meet theprotocols requirements.
+An eCRF, developed by Edinburgh Clinical Trials Unit (ECTU) will capture all data required to meet the protocols requirements.
 Access to the eCRF will be restricted, via a study specific web portal and only authorised site-specific personnel will be able to make entries to their patient's data via the web portal.
 Only those that have been trained and approved will be able to enter or view any data via the web portal.
 Each site can only see their own patient's data.
-Patient consent forms will be uploaded to the EVIS eCRF with only the monitor who can view them, the originals will stored at the study site in a secure location accessible only to the study team.
-This will be controlled by user permissions within the eCRF and only the monitoring team should have access to review the consent forms.
+A signed copy of the Patient consent forms will be uploaded to the EVIS eCRF, where a member of the Study Monitoring Team will view the uploaded consent form on the trial database (held on Redcap), to ensure the consent form has been completed appropriately.
+Data managers and staff from the Edinburgh Clinical Trials Unit will have access to the uploaded consent forms in order to perform their administrative role and control of the database.
+At times it may be essential to their role to view the uploaded consent forms, however staff will only do so where it is appropriate to their role and they will be fully trained in GDPR and associated legislation.
+The originals will stored at the study site in a secure location accessible only to the study team.
+This will be controlled by user permissions within the eCRF.
 The Investigator, or his/her designee will be responsible for all entries into the eCRF and will confirm that the data are accurate, complete and verifiable.